tlambert03/pydantic-tensorstore/README.md

 - **Complex documentation**: Creating proper TensorStore JSON spec objects often requires constantly referencing web documentation to understand the various options and their relationships
-- **Cryptic error messages**: When specifications are malformed, TensorStore errors can be difficult to interpret and debug
 - **No IDE support**: Without proper types, IDEs can't provide autocomplete, validation, or refactoring support